dvdsgl/nancy-simple-heroku/README.md

 A bare-bones, self-hosting Nancy app with instructions for Heroku deployment.
-All of the heavy lifting was done by [Ben Hall](https://github.com/BenHall); the goal of this fork is simply to collect and document Ben's hard work to make simple C# apps on Heroku easier to create:
+All of the heavy lifting was done by [Ben Hall](https://github.com/BenHall); the goal of this fork is simply to collect and document Ben's hard work to make simple C# apps on Heroku even easier to create:

 ```shell
 $ git clone https://github.com/dvdsgl/nancy-simple-heroku.git